Design history · 2010s contemporary practice

 After internships at Print magazine and Pentagram New York, she joined Sagmeister Inc. as a designer.
 In 2012, at twenty-five, she became Stefan Sagmeister’s partner and the studio was renamed Sagmeister & Walsh.
 The partnership produced identity, editorial and exhibition work for Adobe, Snapchat, Levi’s, The New York Times and Aizone, among others.

 In 2013 she published 40 Days of Dating — a collaborative online project with her friend Timothy Goodman in which they dated for forty days and published daily reflections with original illustration.
 The project attracted over 5 million unique visitors in its first year and was optioned by Warner Brothers, though film rights subsequently lapsed.
-It became a template for designer-led content projects.
+It was among the first designer-led content projects to go fully platform-native.

 In 2016 she founded Ladies, Wine & Design in response to the AIGA gender statistics showing women dramatically underrepresented in creative-director positions.
 The network is now active in over 250 cities worldwide and is a structural contribution to the profession rather than a design project.